spack/spack/lib/spack/docs/module_file_tutorial.rst

 .. code-block:: console

-  $ spack module refresh -m tcl --delete-tree
-  ==> You are about to regenerate tcl module files for:
+  $ spack module refresh --module-type tcl --delete-tree ==> You are about to regenerate tcl module files for:

   -- linux-Ubuntu14-x86_64 / gcc@4.8 ------------------------------